What is customer experience? And how to deliver great CX

 For instance, agents should be able to easily access context like what items are in a customer’s shopping cart or what outbound email promotions they’ve opened, even if the marketing team is directly responsible for that information.
 Likewise, a marketing team should have insight into past support interactions so they can send customers more targeted emails.

-Being aware of CX from an end-to-end viewpoint and making sure customers’ needs are at the center of attention every step of the way is key for creating a good customer experience.
+Being aware of customer experience from an end-to-end viewpoint and making sure customers’ needs are at the center of attention every step of the way is key for creating a good customer experience.

 7 ways to improve your customer experience strategy